Deykun/maps/docs/DEVELOPMENT.md

 ## How Data is Collected and Prepared for the Web

 1. A custom JavaScript script is used to fetch seed data for indexing:
-   - For countries like Poland, Estonia, and Finland, the seed data consists of links to pages titled "Coat of Arms of Municipality of X" - and script fetches descriptions from respository
+   - For countries like Poland, Estonia, and Finland, the seed data consists of links to pages titled "Coat of Arms of Municipality of X" - and script fetches descriptions from repository.
    - For Germany, the data is parsed from Wikipedia directly, including the image link, description, and potential location name.

 2. The seed data is located in `scripts/heraldry/[COUNTRY]/constants.ts`.